Create a Fund

 Peter Melendy Scholarship

 This scholarship fund was established in 2014 to honor the recipients of the annual Peter Melendy Community Builder Award.
-Applications to this fund will not be taken until it reaches an adequate level.
+Applications are not yet being accepted to this fund.

 Kathryn L. Ray Endowment: Cedar Falls Public Library